-- 2. All County employees who operate County vehicles or equipment shall have a valid State of Texas driver's license necessary for that vehicle or equipment. - 3.
-Each County employee who is required to have a driver's license to operate County vehicles or equipment shall immediately notify their department head of any change in the status of that license.

-4. Suspension or revocation of the driver's license of an employee who is required to operate a vehicle or equipment as a normal part of their job may result in a job change, demotion, or discharge.
+- a.
+All County employees who operate County vehicles or equipment shall have a valid State of Texas driver's license necessary for that vehicle or equipment. - b.
+Each County employee who is required to have a driver's license to operate County vehicles or equipment shall immediately notify their department head of any change in the status of that license. - c.
+Suspension or revocation of the driver's license of an employee who is required to operate a vehicle or equipment as a normal part of their job may result in a job change, demotion, or discharge. - 3.
+Personal Use: Personal use of any County property, materials, supplies, tools, equipment, or vehicles shall not be permitted.